 It was a strange position, to find myself defending an infraction I didn’t really accept I had committed.
 “I guess maybe I was busy,” I said.
 It’s a human reflex to answer a question, even a ridiculous one.
 Something you learn when you become a journalist.
 People detest awkward silence.

-She reminded me of the two people blocking my path to happiness.
+She reminded me about the two people blocking my path to happiness.
 She told me she could find the names of these people by 9am tomorrow morning, but I would need to buy seven crystals and meditate on them tonight.
 Seven crystals!
 She was so bold, so fearless in her fleecing.
 I could never do this job.
 I would be cringing the entire time.
 Well, maybe, if you don’t mind buying the crystals.
 Meanwhile, she was insistent: You MUST buy these crystals.
 She locked eyes with me and did not flinch.

 “I think I’m going to pass,” I said.
 She still had her fingers looped around my wrists, which made me feel like someone had lasso’d me into position.